arunchauhan8991/Major-Backend-Project/Readme.md

 # Data-Modelling
 ![Screenshot](./data-modelling.jpg)

-# how to use 3 utils we have build (ApiError, ApiResponse, asyncHandler)
+# how to use 3 utils I have build (ApiError, ApiResponse, asyncHandler)
 ```javascript
 import express from "express";
 import { asyncHandler } from "../utils/asyncHandler.js";